astrapi69/swing-components/README.md

 Here is a list of awesome swing projects:

+Open Source:

+ * [OpenSwing](http://oswing.sourceforge.net/) OpenSwing is an open-source suite of advanced graphics components based on Swing toolkit
+ * [JCalendar](https://toedter.com/jcalendar/) JCalendar is a Java date chooser bean for graphically picking a date.

 Commercial

  * [JIDE](http://www.jidesoft.com/) JIDE Software is a professional Java UI component provider.
- * [OpenSwing](http://oswing.sourceforge.net/) OpenSwing is an open-source suite of advanced graphics components based on Swing toolkit